Harshin1V/CodeAgents/README.md

 **Research Reference:** [Executable Code Actions Elicit Better LLM Agents](https://arxiv.org/abs/2402.01030)

 This repository explores the evolution of AI agents, demonstrating how they can autonomously perform tasks by leveraging Hugging Face's smolagents.
-The project progresses through various stages of agent development, from basic conversational agents to advanced memory-based systems.
+The project progresses through various stages of agent development, from basic conversational agents to Monitoring and Evaluating Agent.

 ---